carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-mca.rst

 of machine code in a specific CPU.

 Performance is measured in terms of throughput as well as processor resource consumption.
-The tool currently works for processors with an out-of-order backend, for which there is a scheduling model available in LLVM.
+The tool currently works for processors with a backend for which there is a scheduling model available in LLVM.

 The main goal of this tool is not just to predict the performance of the code when run on the target, but also help with diagnosing potential performance